Chinchillas can suffer a number of health issues.

 We mentioned this already, but the first thing to understand is that ringworm is not an actual worm.
 It is simply a fungus or mold that most often occurs on the skin.
 It can also appear on nails and hair.

 Ringworm contracts quickly, and it is spread through contact.
+If your pet has ringworm, you may notice your chinchilla scratching more than usual.

-Haven’t you ever heard the bad jokes about how you can get ringworm walking barefoot in the gym locker rooms or showers?
+Have you ever heard the bad jokes about how you can get ringworm walking barefoot in the gym locker rooms or showers?

 Well, while it may be a joke, it’s a real caution, and it is indeed how ringworm is spread: contact with the infected source.